emanuelm33/BinPo/README.md

 * WFolder:         This folder holds the initial Wannier90 output files (W90 files).
 These files come from a DFT calculation + Wannier interpolation, and can be seen as the real space Hamiltonian of the bulk unit cell.
-There is a specific file for each material, as well as for the characteristics of the original DFT calculation (e. g.
+There is a specific file for each material, bands manifold, as well as for the characteristics of the original DFT calculation (e. g.
 XC-functional).

 * BPexamples:      This folder contains .pdf files with detailed descriptions about the calculation presented as examples in our main manuscript.
+Also a stepwise guide to add new W90 files can be found.

 * config_files:    This folder contains the configuration files .yaml for each component of BinPo.
-Besides, there is a "help_config.txt" file which explains the meaning of all parameters.
+Besides, there is a "help_config.md" file which explains the meaning of all parameters.

-* BP-preproc.py:   Preprocessing component.
+* BP-preproc.py:   Pre-processing component.
 It performs the tasks of filtering and rearrangement from the initial Wannier files.

 * BPmodule.py:     This file is the main module and contains classes, methods an attributes.
                    It is only called by others programs, the file itself does not need to be executed.

-* BPdatabase.py:   This module contains a dictionary with the different materials and DFT treatments info.
+* BPdatabase.py:   This module contains a dictionary with information about the materials whose W90 files are included.
-                   For the time being, it contains the info for STO and KTO calculations.
-More data could be added if the corresponding Wannier files are available.
-This file is not runnable, because is imported by other programs and the information is obtained through the 'material' keyword.
+                   More data could be added if the corresponding W90 files are available.
+This file is not runnable, because it is imported by other programs and the information is obtained through the 'material' keyword.

 * BP-scp.py:       Component for calculation of the SC potential energy along the slab (SC-potential).
                    Parameters not passed through the terminal are set by default from ~/conf_files/scp.yaml.

 * BP-fast_plot.py: Quick plotter for the output of "BP-scp.py".

-* BP-bands.py:     Bandstructure calculator component.
-Bands calculation can include orbital character and/or bands projections onto planes.
+* BP-bands.py:     Band structure calculator component.
+Bands calculation can include projections onto planes.
+For the particular case of t2g 2DES, projections onto the orbital character is also available.
                    You can pass the identifier for band calculation by terminal, and many other parameters.
                    Parameters not set will be taken from ~/conf_files/bands.yaml

 * BP-energy_slices.py:
 		   Energy slices calculator component.
-The calculation includes orbital character.
+The calculation can include orbital character for t2g 2DES.
 		   You can pass the identifier for slice calculation by terminal, and many other parameters.
 Parameters not set will be taken form ~/conf_files/energy_slices.yaml.
 At the end, the file is automatically saved for plotting.

 * BP-energy_plot.py:
       		   Energy slices plotter component.
 Plot the output of BP-energy_slices.py.
 Parameters not passed through the terminal will be set by default from ~/conf_files/energy_plot.yaml.

 * BP-envelope_wfs.py:
+	           At present, it is just available for t2g 2DES systems.
 Envelope wavefunctions calculator at gamma point.
 	           It allows for obtaining and visualizing the envelope wavefunctions around the gamma point.
 Parameters not passed through the terminal will be set by default from ~/conf_files/envelope_wfs.yaml.

 * BP-orb_density.py:
+	           At present, it is just available for t2g 2DES systems.
 Orbital decomposition of electron density.
 	           It allows for decomposing and plotting the electron density according to the orbital character.
 	           Parameters not passed through the terminal will be set by default from ~/conf_files/orb_density.yaml.

 * COPYING.md:      GPLv3 license file.